 In fact, not only did Emily begin to practice international trap as family schedules would allow, but her skill was great enough to warrant a trip to Missouri to qualify for the Junior Olympics.
-The only athlete there with a single barrel shotgun and just two months exposure to the sport, Emily qualified handily.
+The only athlete there with a single-barrel shotgun and just two months of exposure to the sport, Emily qualified handily.

 Unfortunately, Emily was back in the hospital the following day.
 After five years in remission, she was rediagnosed with cancer, for the third time in her young life.